Descarga la información en Español AQUI

 - LIVING EXPENSES: All utilities, cleaning services, drinking water and three prepared meals per day at NET COST: $1,000 USD for the 25 days ($40 USD per day).

-- TRANSPORTATION: We do not cover transportation expenses beyond the arrival and departure van from/to Mexico City, but can assist you in pursuing additional funding with other sources, to cover expenses such as international flights and additional local transportation.
+- TRANSPORTATION: We do not cover any transportation expenses, but can assist you in pursuing additional funding with other sources, to cover expenses such as international flights and additional local transportation.
 Some funding options here:

 Additional Support / Funding per Session